denvysotskyi/todos-app/README.md

 ### Description of application

-This app is a simple to-do list
+This app - simple to-do list.
+It made on React.

 ### Stay in touch